microsoft/Ironclad/ironfleet/CODE.md

                 Proof that LiveSHT is a refinement of SHT
               + `LivenessProof`
                 Proof of liveness of the reliable-delivery layer, specifically that if a message is submitted to the reliable-delivery component then its intended recipient eventually receives it and queues it for processing.
-This proof requires
-                various assumptions codified in Assumptions.i.dfy,
-                e.g., a message sent infinitely often
-                is eventually delivered.
-The ultimate
-                liveness proof is in LivenessProof.i.dfy.
+This proof requires various assumptions codified in `Assumptions.i.dfy`, e.g., a message sent infinitely often is eventually delivered.
+The ultimate liveness proof is in `LivenessProof.i.dfy`.
         - `Lock`
           Defines the protocol layer of our Lock service
             + `RefinementProof`
                Proof that the implementation refines the specification.
 The proof uses two intermediate layers of states beyond the implementation and the specification.
-The LS_State layer represents the protocol states, while the GLS_State layer augments each protocol state with a history variable, which is used to prove refinement to the high-level specification.
+The `LS_State` layer represents the protocol states, while the `GLS_State` layer augments each protocol state with a history variable, which is used to prove refinement to the high-level specification.
       + `Services`
         These directories tie the implementation, protocol, and specifications together.